jeremy-shannon/jeremy-shannon.github.io/_posts/2017-04-14-FBF-Everest-Trek.md

 ![Me and Mt.
 Everest](https://c1.staticflickr.com/6/5166/5200991849_0f52637217_b.jpg)

 If there's one thing the Big Cheese in my old organization remembered about me, it was that I had been to Mount Everest (a detail volunteered by my supervisor when the Ultra-Mega Cheese was trying to make small talk after handing out an award in the presence of a bunch of awkward engineers).
+I mean, c'mon, who really gives a damn about actual contributions, right?
 So if you're here reading this blog thinking about hiring me and dreading interviewing me because, "God, does this guy talk about *anything* other than self-driving cars?" then this is your "out."

 And *no*, I did not *summit* Everest.
 What do I look like?
 A plastic surgeon?
 I might have a *few* G's and weeks to spend on a trek to Everest Base Camp, but I certainly do not have the [cash nor time to spend on a summit](http://www.alanarnette.com/blog/2016/12/18/how-much-does-it-cost-to-climb-mount-everest/).
 No thank you!